kolobok-kelbek/cong/README.md

     the passed extension are loaded and unmarshal.
 3. `LoadFromEmbedFS(projectName string, dir embed.FS, ext ConfigExtension) (*T, error)`-all files from the embed.FS
     with the passed extension are loaded and unmarshal.
+4. `LoadFromEmbedFSByPath(projectName string, dir embed.FS, path string, ext ConfigExtension) (*T, error)`-all files by
+    path from the embed.FS with the passed extension are loaded and unmarshal.

 # example